 Liquid Lemur Linux (aka: Lemur) is a custom Debian distro, based on the Stable branch.
 Currently we have one desktop available, a Hybrid Window Maker (shown above).
 Available in 64bit only.
 Lemur includes the latest Window Maker base, custom Lemur and Window Maker apps, and lots of custom scripts / artwork.
 It was created to fill the void left behind by others in the same class.
 The goal was simple — create a fairly fast and functional base distro, that was also pleasing to the eyes.
 Liquid Lemur was never intended to be a “Beginner’s” distro.
 However, anyone familiar with Linux should be able to figure it out.
 We also offer help, via this site, to those that may need it.
 At the same time, we also accept help and suggestions from others that may have more experience in the field, as we are by no means “experts.”
 Liquid Lemur is a hybrid of sorts.
 Taking bits and pieces from many other distros, to build a more complete package.
 It is a growing toddler in the distro world, but continues to evolve with each release.
 We welcome the ideas and suggestions from the community.
 Although we may not use them, we will at least listen.

 The name Liquid Lemur came from me wanting a name that conveyed attitude, spunk, speed, intelligence, beauty, and community.
 A Lemur is all that and more.
 While I knew Lemur was to be a big part of the name, I had no idea what else to add.
 So, I Googled for one of those sites where you enter a bunch of words and it creates a name.
 I forget the site, but I can look it up if someone would like to see it.
 Long story short, Liquid Lemur was in the long list of possible names, and it caught my eye.
 A major goal of Liquid Lemur is to provide a BASE distro from which one can build a custom desktop setup with the click of a button.
 For that, we created APEman that allows one to install various, custom setups and add-ons.
 It also has some utility scripts for maintaining Liquid Lemur and making it easier to update / upgrade.
 The APEman app is functional, but not complete.
-We are still fine tuning it and should have it working completely by Liquid Lemur 3.0 final.
+We are still fine tuning it.
 Liquid Lemur is still a bit rough around the edges.

 I just wanted to thank those that helped get Lemur started, and give credit where it’s due.
 A lot of work went into the distros that greatly influenced Liquid Lemur.
 So, be sure to try them out as well.
 My thanks goes out to the “original” Dreamlinux team for getting me started in distro building and getting me to Linux full time.
 Lemur uses some Dreamlinux artwork (icons) and a modified script (Conky) or two.
 Dreamlinux is more or less the reason Lemur exists.
 Lemur currently uses some concepts, installer from SolydXK (originally from LMDE and built from it [thanks Ikey!]).
 Another distro that influenced Lemur is CrunchBang (#!).
 Currently, Lemur is using some modified scripts from #!.
 There are also some bits of my old distro DreamStep OS in Lemur, as well as the Conky scripts from TOTALinux.